Nutrition & Health: Grain Facts

 Wheat flour is a food ingredient that is manufactured from the kernel or "berry" harvested from mature wheat plants.
-The milling process has evolved over thousands of years, but still involves grinding (milling) of whole wheat grains into finely granulated powders (flours) and coarsely granulated meals (semolinas) that can be easily mixed with other food ingredients or further processed in some fashion into foods that are ready to eat.
+The milling process has evolved over thousands of years, but still involves grinding (milling) of whole wheat grains into finely granulated powders (flours) and coarsely granulated meals (semolinas) and fibre fractions (bran) that can be easily mixed with other food ingredients or further processed in some fashion into foods that are ready to eat.

 Wheat Products: Classes of Wheat

 |Hard Wheat||Includes hard winter wheats and hard spring wheats, which contain more gluten-producing proteins than soft wheat.
 Used for making bakery flours, bread flours, and all purpose flours.|

 |Soft Wheat||Low in gluten-producing proteins.
 Usually milled into cake, pastry or cake and pastry flours.|

 |Durum Wheat||Generally high in gluten-producing proteins.
 Used for making semolina and flours which are made into Indian flat bread, macaroni and other pastas.|

 For additional information on classes of Canadian milling wheat, please visit the Canadian Grain Commission web site.

 The process for milling oats is very similar to that used for milling wheat.
 The outer layers of the oat kernel (hull and bran) are separated from the inner portion (endosperm) of the oat kernel.
 The various components of the oat kernel are flaked and ground and in some cases pre-gelatinized (partially cooked) and dried to produce a wide range of food products and food ingredients.
 Examples of oat products are rolled oats, flaked oats, oat bran, and oat flour.

 Oat products are used in a wide variety of ready to cook and ready to eat breakfast cereals and nutritious portable snacks such as granola bars.